In my spare time, I enjoy writing articles about my hobbies, interests, and discoveries. Thank you for reading!

 - Stella is Stanley's wife and Blanche's sister.
 Throughout the play, Stella is sympathetic towards Blanche.
 However, she never commits to act for Stella because that would require rebelling against Stanley's authority.

-- Stanley is Stella's husband; a headstrong Polish man who believed that he was the “king” of his house and all that was in it.
+- Stanley is Stella's husband; a headstrong Polish man who believes that he is the “king” of his house and all that is in it.
 He represented the new south: a society dominated by men.

 - Mitch, a friend of Stanley's, was more gentlemanly refined than Stanley.
 At one point in the play, he even considers marrying Blanche.